Developed by the U.S. Department of Labor Pension and Welfare Benefits Administration Revised September 1998.

 - have had coverage for at least 18 months where the most recent period of coverage was under a group health plan;

 - did not have their group coverage terminated because of fraud or nonpayment of premiums;

 - are ineligible for COBRA continuation coverage or have exhausted their COBRA benefits (or continuation coverage under a similar state provision); and

 - are not eligible for coverage under another group health plan, Medicare or Medicaid or have any other health insurance coverage.

 The chance to buy an individual policy is the same, whether you are laid off, fired or quit your job.
 However, the type of coverage you are guaranteed may differ across states.
-Therefore, it is important to check with the Department’s Health & Life Division if you are interested in obtaining individual insurance coverage.
-Call us at 801-538-3826 or 1-800-439-3805.
+Contact our Health & Life Division if you are interested in obtaining individual insurance coverage.

 In addition, children in families who do not have health coverage due to a temporary reduction in income (for instance, due to job loss) may be eligible for the Children’s Health Insurance Program (CHIP).
 CHIP is a new federal/state partnership that is helping to provide children with health coverage.